 Our new evaluation certificate positions evaluation as a powerful and transformative learning tool.
 You’ll build the key skills and core competencies needed to design and implement meaningful, culturally relevant evaluation processes in a world where change is the only constant.
 You’ll have the opportunity to learn from both a cohort of fellow professionals and your instructors—all of whom are leading practitioners—while a capstone project will allow you to apply what you’ve learned to your own evaluation practice.

 Created for working professionals, our part-time program combines face-to-face learning with flexible online studies.
-You’ll start by meeting your cohort in Vancouver for an intensive four-day course.
+You’ll start by meeting your cohort for an intensive four-day course.
 The remainder of the program consists of four online courses, with the capstone/integration course woven throughout.

 Who is this program for?